4 different types of easter snacks including bunny faves, hummus cups and crispy eggs

 Carrot Hummus Cups

-Use a toothpick to make a hole in the top of each carrot.
-Break off a small piece of parsley and put it in the hole.
-Place the carrots in little cups (I like these disposable cups) of hummus.
+To make these easy veggie and dip cups, fill each little cup (I like these disposable cups) with some hummus.
+Use a toothpick to make a hole in the top of each baby carrot.
+Break off small pieces of parsley and put one in each of the holes.
+Place a few carrots in each of the hummus cups.

 bunny cheese face with carrot ears and celery whiskers on white plate